 The freemium pricing model's core objective is to get the users hooked to the free product, encouraging them to subscribe to the paid plan later.

-Whereas the conventional customer acquisition process requires significant marketing expenses to move leads through the sales funnel, freemium pricing can reduce costs, saving on advertising and engagement.
+Whereas the conventional customer acquisition strategy requires significant marketing expenses to move leads through the SaaS sales funnel, freemium pricing can reduce costs, saving on advertising and engagement.
 The users self-educate themselves through the actual product usage, so your main goal is to make their user experience as great as possible, improving your product's "stickiness".

 As a go-to-market strategy, the freemium pricing model can be justified by the quick customer base growth.
 However, this approach has some pitfalls I'll uncover in the next paragraphs.